Email Deliverability Best Practices Marketing Cloud, Part 2 DESelect | Best Salesforce Solutions

 What Is Email Sender Reputation?

 In a way, your reputation defines if people will talk to you or not- much like high school.
 Your email sender reputation is set by ESPs and determines whether emails sent by each domain will actually be delivered to the desired recipient.
+Domain reputation is also a critical factor in email deliverability, as it reflects the trustworthiness of your sending domain and works alongside IP reputation.
 In other words, a low score indicates that the sender might be a spammer, leading to their emails being delivered straight to the spam box.
 Needless to say, it is a big deal to email marketers if subscribers can’t even find your communications.

-When scoring your sender reputation, ESPs analyze sender history (too many emails sent in a short period are a red flag, since they want to protect recipients from spammers), level of engagement (open and click-through rates), unsubscribe rates, spam complaints, and bounce rates, which is why it is important to adhere to email deliverability best practices.
+When scoring your sender reputation, ESPs analyze sender history (too many emails sent in a short period are a red flag, since they want to protect recipients from spammers), sender score (a metric that reflects your overall sending reputation and impacts inbox placement), level of engagement (open and click-through rates, which are influenced by subscriber behavior such as how recipients interact with your emails), unsubscribe rates, spam complaints, and bounce rates, which is why it is important to adhere to email deliverability best practices.

 A high bounce rate might indicate that the mailer is either not managing its contact list properly or has purchased a mailing list – a big no-no in the eyes of email service providers.
 Therefore, even if your org has organically built a mailing list, a high bounce rate caused by messaging nonexistent accounts will definitely lower your email sender reputation score.